 - Use a variable-sized pool of workers.
 This can

 used for workers implementing the FastCGI Extensions for Management

 Control.
-The pool will be at least (and
+The pool will be at least (and initially) size

 - Alternative socket path.

 - The user in whose name (user and group) the socket is created.